Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 previously unaware of, the client retains this new view for later use.
 If possible, the client stores the new view as an extension of a previously-observed view of the Transparency Log.
-However, if the view is inconsistent with what the client has previously observed, it is stored as a new independent fork.
+However, if the view is inconsistent with what the client has previously observed then it is stored as a new independent fork.

 ## Server Behavior